ESE-Peasy/NarrateMyWay/docs/development/installation.md

 ## Prerequisites

 Since this project is using React Native, an essential requirement is [Node](https://nodejs.org/en/download/).

-On Linux follow the instructions [here](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions).
+On Linux follow the instructions [here](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions) to install Node.

 Assuming you have this installed, you need to first install the Expo CLI command line utility: